Prolitec/cognitive-toolkit-docs/articles/Speech/GetStarted/GetStartedREST.md

 ```
 # [cURL](#tab/cURL)
-The examples below assume running curl on Linux using bash or Cygwin on Windows.
+The example assumes running curl on Linux using bash or Cygwin on Windows.
 You may need to install curl if it is not available on your platform.
 The examples should work in Git Bash, zsh, and other shells too.

 ```
     curl -v -X POST "https://api.cognitive.microsoft.com/sts/v1.0/issueToken" -H "Content-type: application/x-www-form-urlencoded" -H "Content-Length: 0" -H "Ocp-Apim-Subscription-Key: YOUR_SUBSCRIPTION_KEY"